Critical Thinking Activity - Writing a Process

 Describe the steps you go through to do one of these activities:

-Getting ready to go to school.
+Eating a banana or orange.
 Putting on a shoe & tying it.
 Making a sandwich.
+Folding a T-Shirt.

 Use a word processing document to do this project.
-Write the steps in order, just like they did on the bunny suit web page.
+Write the steps in order, just like they did on the entering clean room process page.

 1. Enter each step of the process without entering a step number.
 (This will make it easier to set and edit the order later.)

-After each new step - Return.
-Enter each step on a new line in the document.
+After each new step - tap the Return key.
+This places each step on a new line in the document.

 2. To number the list - Word - Highlight the text.
 Go Format > Bullets and Numbering.